 The Sub-Committee considered its Work Programme for 2016.
-Nothing was added to the Programme but the suggestion that meetings be organised on Health and Wellbeing themes was dismissed in case it meant matters more pressing were overlooked.
+Nothing was added to the programme, but the suggestion that meetings be organised on Health and Wellbeing themes was dismissed in case more pressing matters were overlooked.

 (The meeting finished at 8.23 pm)